techfbi/first-blog-app/README.md

 * Add comment system
 * Integrate Cloudinary for permanent image hosting
 * Add dark mode toggle
+* Add functionalities to the; Forgot password link, remember me checkbox, and the google sign in button at the login page

 ### Contributing
 * Pull requests are welcome!